What Is a Good 10K Time by Age? Benchmarks by Decade

 Maximum heart rate falls too, which limits how hard your cardiovascular system can work at peak effort.

-Running economy, how efficiently you use oxygen at a given pace, barely declines at all in trained runners, even into your 60s.
+Running economy, how efficiently you use oxygen at a given pace, barely declines in trained runners, even into your 60s.

-For masters runners, this often shows up as slower recovery between sessions, a widening gap between training effort and the adaptation you expect, and declining aerobic capacity despite consistent work.
+For masters runners, this often shows up as slower recovery between sessions, a widening gap between training effort and expected adaptation, and declining aerobic capacity despite consistent work.

-The slowdown isn’t just physiological.
-Your actual running form shifts with age, and those changes create their own efficiency costs.
+Your running mechanics shift as the years accumulate, and those changes carry their own efficiency costs.

 Younger runners generated 75% more peak vertical acceleration at high speeds compared to the older runners.